-We use our eyes to monitor our external environment and we depend on our ocular motor systems to protect and guide our eyes.
+We use our eyes to monitor our external environment, and we depend on our ocular motor systems to protect and guide our eyes.

 The simplicity of the motor systems involved in the control of the ocular musculature makes them ideal for illustrating the mechanisms and principles of motor systems.
-They involve the action of few muscles and well-defined neural circuits.
+They involve the action of a few muscles and well-defined neural circuits.

 Ocular motor systems control eyelid closure, the amount of light that enters the eye, the refractive properties of the eye, and eye movements.

 The visual system provides an afferent input to the ocular motor circuits that use visual stimuli to initiate and guide motor responses.

 The neuromuscular systems control the muscles within the eye (intraocular muscles), the muscles attached to the eye (extraocular muscles), and the powers of the eyelid.

 Ocular motor responses include eye reflexes and voluntary motor responses to visual and other stimuli.

 The complexity of the circuits (the chain or network of neurons) that control the response of an eye motor increases with the level of processing involved in initiating, managing, and guiding the response.

 Ocular reflexes are the most straightforward ocular motor responses.
 Eye reflexes compensate for the cornea’s condition and changes in the visual stimulus.